textcreationpartnership/A02976/README.md

 ##Content Summary##

 #####Front#####
-The copie of a letter sent by the French king to the people of Artoys and Henault requesting them to

 #####Body#####

-The copie of a letter sent by the French king to the people of Artoys and Henault requesting them to **Types of content**
+1. The French Kinges letter ſent to the people of Artois and Henault requeſting them to remooue the forces gathered by the King of Spain from the borders of France, otherwiſe denouncing open warre.

+1. THE
+Kinges Proclamation.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!